Skip to main content

 There are some purchases where Section 75 won’t apply, for example:

 • If you bought them with a TSB debit card.
-We might still be able to help through the debit card chargeback scheme
+We might still be able to help through the debit card dispute scheme

 • If you bought them through a third party, for example a travel agent, or Paypal or Amazon Marketplace.
 However they may have their own refund schemes to help you.

-• If the purchase was made by an additional cardholder, unless the purchase was made on behalf of the main cardholder.
+• If the purchase was made by an additional cardholder, unless the purchase was made for the mutual benefit of the main cardholder.

 • If you choose not to use a service, for example if you don’t take a flight or holiday you’ve paid for.